-Sheriff: Man kills 2, arrested
+Sheriff: Man kills 2, arrested in northern Michigan

 Orange Township — A man fatally shot two family members at different homes in Michigan’s northern Lower Peninsula and held a hostage for several hours at another home before surrendering early Wednesday to sheriff’s deputies, authorities said.